mitoed/Startup/README.md

 "Making simple decisions like "where to eat" or "what to watch" can be quite complicated...then you add 2, 5, 10 people to that decision and it can be impossible.

 "Introducing: Activity Anarchy!
 The next time you need to decide what movie to turn on, where to get food, what game to play, or generally pass a fun time with your friends and family, whip out this app to give your group ideas and to mediate a live, civilzed vote.
-Just login with your name and email, start or join a voting session, choose an option from our pre-added list, or add your own ideas!
-Plus, for those who like to try new things, you can get a recommendation based on the vote of a less-selected voter (those whose option isn't chosen very often).
+Just login with your name and password, start or join a voting session, choose an option from our pre-added list, or add your own ideas!
+Plus, for those who like to try new things, you can get a recommendation from Google or based on the vote of a less-selected voter (those whose option isn't chosen very often).
 With Activity Anarchy, say "Good-bye" to wasting precious time (and sometimes to arguements) with loved ones.
 Join now for free!"

 ### Key Features